-Dependent personality disorder is a mental health condition in which people depend too much on others to meet their emotional and physical needs.
+Dependent personality disorder is a mental condition in which people depend too much on others to meet their emotional and physical needs.

 People with this disorder do not trust their own ability to make decisions.
 They may be very upset by separation and loss.
 They may go to great lengths, even suffering abuse, to stay in a relationship.

 Symptoms of dependent personality disorder may include: